Travel Guide Trouville-sur-Mer

 Food & Drinks

 Most of the restaurant (around 60) can be found around the quay an along the beach.
 The town is the place to feast on seafood, which you can’t miss as soon as you enter one of the many restaurants.
 Every day the fishermen unload their fish and shellfish, which gets directly distributed to the market stalls and restaurants.
 Fresher than fresh!

 Trouville is famous for its gastronomy.
 Plateau de fruits de mer is something that can’t be missed in any restaurant.
 But another specialty of the town is Mackerel, cooked in white wine or grilled in Normandy butter.

 As mentioned above, Jardin Des Thés is definitely a must visit when you go for a stroll along the beach.
 The owner is very proud of his tea house and is happy to tell you all about the different teas he is serving.
 Before you’ll know it you are behind the bar brewing your own tea!

-Restaurant Bar Les 4 Chats is divided into 3 venues: a bar, a restaurant and a hotel.
-It is well known in Trouville and visited by many famous people, which pictures can be found in the hall way of the restaurant.
-It is a buzzling restaurant with a good vibe, friendly stuff and most important: delicious food and good wines.
+Restaurant Bar Les 4 Chats is divided into 3 venues: a bar, a restaurant, and a hotel.
+It is well known in Trouville and visited by many famous people, which pictures can be found in the hallway of the restaurant.
+It is a buzzing restaurant with a good vibe, friendly staff and most important: delicious food and good wines.

 Sorry for any mistakes!